 If you're interested in having your child participate in research studies, please let us know.
-Our team can let you know about any studies for which he or she may qualify.
+Our team can let you know about any studies for which your child may qualify.

 Contact Information

 Sickle Cell Neurodevelopmental Clinic at Kennedy Krieger Institute